 Who should evaluate the efficacy of internal controls?
 Ideally, there should be an effective and comprehensive internal audit of the internal control system carried out by operationally independent, appropriately trained and competent staff.
-The internal audit function, as part of the monitoring of the system of internal controls, should report directly to the board of directors or its audit committee, and dotted line to senior management.
+The internal audit function, as part of the monitoring of the system of internal controls, should report directly to the board of directors or its audit committee, and to senior management.

 Besides internal audit's evaluation of internal controls, the external auditors, during the course of statutory audit, evaluate internal controls of the banks/DFIs.
-They normally express an opinion on the report of the board of directors of banks/DFIs on internal controls and their opinion becomes part of the annual financial disclosures by the banks/DFIs.
+They normally attest the report of the board of directors of banks/DFIs on internal controls and their attestation becomes part of the annual financial disclosures by the banks/DFIs.